Yury Dmitriev in his own words

 In 1997 I met Veniamin Joffe and Irina Flige from Petersburg Memorial at the FSB archives in Karelia.
 We agreed to look for the site near Medvezhyegorsk where many executions took place.

-Joffe and Flige were on the track of the missing transport from Solovki special prison.
+Joffe and Flige were on the track of the missing transport from the Solovki special prison in the White Sea.
 They began their search after reading the case file of NKVD Captain Mikhail Matveyev, who oversaw the shooting of the Solovki prisoners in autumn 1937.
 From reading so many execution reports I knew that an enormous number of people, several thousands, had been shot somewhere near Medgora.
 So, we agreed on a date.
 If I remember rightly, we arrived there on 1 July and on 2 or 3 July we had already discovered the place [Sandarmokh].
 I would be stuck there for ages.
 The official investigative procedures continued for two whole months.

 While that was going on I persuaded Seryoga Chugunkov, also from Memorial, to leave Petrozavodsk and join me.
 For years he’d been looking for an execution site near Averyanovo village.
 He arrived, saw what the execution pits looked like and said: “I know a place in our woods where you can see such pits.”
 He went home again, and there I remained near Medgora.
 When I was back on a visit to Petrozavodsk Chugunkov told me: “What do you think?
 We’ve found it.
 Not far from Petrozavodsk at Krasny Bor.”
 Well, we went and looked.
 The pits were identical.
 We started digging – and turned up the same kind of remains …